cdb84/oximeter/README.md

 usage: `oximeter-c.py [-h] [-d] [-t T] host`

-Oximeter: a program that contacts another host simply to let it know that it's alive.
+Oximeter: a program that contacts another host simply to let it know that your computer is alive.

 positional arguments: